ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

 Essentially, we want to limit the power and access of the application and isolate it from other applications and data on the system.
 This concept is called sandboxing.

-Even if you trust the code, providing isolation like this is super useful to be able to isolate problems.
-You can also avoid problems where one application needs a certain version of libA while another application needs a different version of libA.
-By isolating the filesystem access, different containers can install different versions of the same library without affecting each other.
+Even if you trust the code, providing isolation like this is super useful to be able to avoid problems where one application needs a certain version of libA while another application needs a different version of libA.
+By isolating the filesystem access, different processes can use different versions of the same library without affecting each other.

 Docker containers are a prime example of this.